montblanc18/persephonep/README.md

 Please use ```git clone``` , ```pip install persephonep```, or download from this page.

 # How to Use
-Type below and Persophone starts.
+Type below and Persophonep starts.

 ``` bash
 $ python persephonep.py